Nanwalek Airport: Airlines and destinations

 This airport is considered the shortest runway in the USA used by US commuter airlines.
 The runway is 1850 feet, however the Department of Transportation has closed the first 1000 feet of Runway 19 making the usable runway only 850 feet.

 Incidents

 A Cessna 206 belonging to Smokey Bay Air crashed near the Nanwalek Airport, after an aborted landing, on July 11, 2003.
 The plane crashed into the sea about 200 yards offshore.
 The pilot, Stephen Finley, 49 of Hopewell, N.J. died in the crash.
 He was the only person on board.

 A Cessna 206 belonging to Smokey Bay Air crashed near Nanwalek Airport on takeoff on December 15, 2011.
 The plane crashed into the sea about 100 ft (30 m) from the shore, and the four persons who had been on board swam to the shore.
 The crash is being investigated by the National Transportation Safety Board.

+A Smokey Bay Air Cessna 207 Turbo Skywagon crashed following a go-around attempt at Nanwalek Airport on April 28, 2025.
+The pilot and one passenger were killed.
+A second passenger survived in critical condition.
+During the go-around attempt, the airplane entered a steep left bank near the north end of the airport before losing control and spiraling to the ground.
+According to the NTSB preliminary report, a company pilot in the vicinity reported the accident pilot radioing that he was going around due to "something on the runway.".
+The same aircraft, N91025, was involved in an incident at Nanwalek causing substantial damage on 23 August 2016.